cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 | 1    | Keep using only **namespace** and/or **service account** granularities. | \- Since Secrets Provider runs as a separate entity, we suggest creating a dedicated service account for Secrets Provider.<br />That way, the **service account** granularity serves as an exact match and **Job** granularity is redundant<br />- No code changes | \- Service account might be reused, which allows other apps to authenticate using Secrets Provider host<br />- Break application identity convention | Free              |
 | 2    | Add support for **Job** granularity in Conjur                | Allows specific identification of the Secrets Provider **Job**, which enhances security | \- Costly; requires code changes, verify compatibility, tests, docs<br />- Redundant if **service account** serves only the Secrets Provider<br />- ***Not*** a ***seamless*** experience between Milestones | 10 days           |

 Implementing the Job granularity would mean that the experience in transitioning between the Milestones is not a smooth one.
-If a customer uses the Job granularity, they will need to update this in Milestone 2 because the deployment type will no longer be a Job.
+If a customer uses the Job granularity, they will need to update this in Milestone Rotation because the deployment type will no longer be a Job.

 *Decision*: Solution #1, use **namespace** and **service account** to define the Secrets Provider host in Conjur policy.
 We would recommend to the customer to create a dedicated service account for Secrets Provider.